LEXUGE/nixos/README.md

 # NixOS
 A fully automated replicable nixos configuration set.
 Tested on Virtualbox and ThinkPad X1 Carbon 7th Gen. It should be working on any x86 machine.

+# Currently, this README is OUTDATED because of the recent emigration to flake.

 # What does it do?
 It features:
 - typed configuration options for this configuration.
 (You could tune a little for this configuration set).